lciucu/MLUnfolding/README.md

 This repository contains also the `LaTex` report that will summarise the technique and the results.
 At the very end we may add the key plots in `.png` format.
 It is not recommended to add on `GitLab` binary files such as the `.pdf` files.

+# Presentation

+This repository contains also a `LaTex` `Beamer` presentation with the plots produced.
+The [DESY template](https://pr.desy.de/e223/index_ger.html) is used.

 # How to edit this README

 The README is written for `GitLab` in `Markdown`.
 Take a look at this [command cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).